 Projects in Brazil start on the 1st and 3rd Mondays of the month.
-Participants on our volunteer in Brazil programs should arrive on Sundays.
+Participants on our programs to volunteer in Brazil should arrive on Sundays.
 You can choose to volunteer from 2 to 24 weeks

 Orientation takes place on Monday after the arrival date.

 You must be at least 18 years old at the start of your placement as a volunteer in Brazil.